 If you’re trying to drive traffic to your homepage or a special promotional landing page, the CPC option might be your best bet.
 If you’re trying to raise awareness of a new product or service then CPM might work best.
 Again, there are particulars to each option that you should be aware of.

-If CPA is more inline with your goals, you will be charged every time 1,000 Facebook users see your ad.
+If CPM is more aligned with your goals, you will be charged every time 1,000 Facebook users see your ad.
 Just be advised that “seeing your ad” does not mean the user actually looked at your ad.
-All it means is that the ad was served up on the Facebook users account so that they have the possibility to see the ad.
+All it means is that the ad was served up on the Facebook user’s account so that they have the possibility to see the ad.
 This makes some people uncomfortable because they don’t have hard data backing who actually viewed the ad.
-This is why if you choose the CPA option, you have to make sure the creative for your ad is compelling and engaging to make the user more likely to remember your brand.
+This is why if you choose the CPM option, you have to make sure the creative for your ad is compelling and engaging to make the user more likely to remember your brand.

 Remember, your business and your goals are unique — you may choose only to advertise on Facebook or you may find Instagram offers more options; you may see great success with Facebook’s recommended settings or you may want to customize your ad experience.
 These three questions will help you get started as you create an ad on Facebook.